robertogrings/chatty-pie-connector/README.md

 returns 200(OK)

 ## Adding a new field to the database
-Let's say you want to add a new column to the `company_account` table and expose is as a field in the `CompanyAccount` bean.
+Let's say you want to add a new column to the `company_account` table and expose it as a field in the `CompanyAccount` bean.
 Let's walk through the process required for that.

 ### Create Flyway migration